Interpretable Machine Learning for Resource Allocation with Application to Ventilator Triage: Model of sequential decisions

 \subsection{Capacity Constraint}

-Explicitly modeling both the complex patient health evolution over time and the capacity constraint of the shared resource leads to a high-dimensional MDP formulation, which is intractable.
-When considering the multi-patient allocation problem, a common assumption is that the dynamics of the patients are independent: they are only linked by the utilization of the common resource.
-This can be seen as a form of weakly coupled processes~\citep{adelman2008relaxations}, and a relaxation of this multi-patients allocation problem can be obtained as a classical Markov Decision Process (MDP), describing the health evolution and resource allocation to a single patient, with adequate penalization of the costs vectors.
-As such, to facilitate some tractability to derive interpretable policies, we consider the allocation for an individual patient and implicitly incorporate the capacity constraint via appropriately defined cost parameters.
-In particular, in each period $t$, a cost $c_{s_{t}a_{t}}$ reflects the cost incurred given the patient health state $s_t$ and action taken $a_t$.
-Intuitively, one would expect that the cost is non-decreasing in the amount of resources allocated to the patient.
+\tb{Explicitly modeling the complex health evolution over time of all the patients simultaneously, with a common capacity constraint on the shared resource, leads to a high-dimensional MDP formulation.
+Indeed, if we want to model the evolution of $N$ patients, each with $S$ possible health states, the number of possible states for the $N$ patients is $S^N$, which becomes intractable for a large number of patients.} \tb{To solve this issue, a common assumption when considering the multi-patient allocation problem is that the dynamics of the patients are independent: they are only linked by the utilization of the common resource, e.g. there is a bound on the total number of patients using the resource at any time.} This can be seen as a {\em weakly coupled processes}~\citep{adelman2008relaxations}, and a Lagrangian relaxation of this multi-patients allocation problem can be obtained as a classical Markov Decision Process (MDP), describing the health evolution and resource allocation of a single patient, with adequate penalization of the instantaneous rewards \tb{(directly proportional to the Lagrange multipliers introduced in the relaxation).
+We refer to Section 2.3 in \cite{adelman2008relaxations} for a rigorous derivation of these results.} As such, to facilitate some tractability to derive interpretable policies, we consider the allocation for an individual patient and we {\em implicitly} incorporate the capacity constraint via appropriately defined reward parameters. \tb{In particular, in each period $t$, a time-dependent reward $r_{s_{t}a_{t}} \in \R$ reflects the reward obtained given that the patient health state is $s_t \in \X_{t}$ and the action taken is $a_t \in \A_{t}$.
+This single-patient allocation problem is a relaxation of the multi-patient allocation problem, with rewards that are decreasing in the amount of resources allocated to this single patient, so that the decision-maker favours allocation policies that also minimize the amount of resources used, on the top of clinical metrics considered, like survival.}

-The cost parameters reflect the (potentially multiple) objective(s) of the decision maker and can incorporate 1) patient risk of bad outcomes, 2) costs of using healthcare resources (both explicit as well as opportunity costs), and 3) potential risks associated with the action (e.g., complications).
-The costs can be increased to deter the decision maker from using too much resources compared to a model without any capacity constraint.
-More rigorously, \cite{adelman2008relaxations} show that the Lagrangian relaxation of a weakly coupled multi-agent decision process results in a single-agent decision process with costs augmented by a factor proportional to the Lagrange multiplier.
+The reward parameters reflect the (potentially multiple) objective(s) of the decision maker and can incorporate 1) patient risk of bad outcomes, 2) the benefits of using healthcare resources (both explicit as well as opportunity costs), and 3) potential risks associated with the action (e.g., complications).
+The rewards can be decreased to deter the decision maker from using too many resources compared to a model without any capacity constraint.